emilypastewka/emilypastewka.github.io/pages/snippets/be_an_owner/content.md

 This got a lil weird but I still like it.

 #### [3]
+Twilio CEO Jeff Lawson's [Ask Your Developer](https://www.askyourdeveloper.com/) also contains a compelling chapter called "Small Teams and Single-Threaded Leaders."
+The premise is not exactly the same: the ownership teams feel is different than the ownership individuals feel.
+But it's a good read.
+I particularly like the dive into codebase separation as a tangible example of creating space to focus, highlight how far it is from a passive act or a mere voiceover.

+#### [4]
 The question of whether to hire full-stack data practitioners is tightly related to the question of whether to build a centralized team or set of embedded teams.
 A centralized team can cluster practitioners with the same specialized skills, who can then share knowledge and become excellent at their chosen discipline.
 Embedded teams can be a collection of individuals who specialize, but often work out better when they are composed of generalists.
 I have long thought of the answer to the embedded vs. centralized question as being a function of time, a pendulum swinging between opposing pain points.
 An additional constraint is who is on your team and what they know.

 <!-- At Rent the Runway, we built teams around job functions instead of domain knowledge.
 This partially shifted in late 2022.